Steven Universe: Writing

-During the pilot development, Sugar wrote and sketched a number of plot ideas that later became episodes.
-The series' initial premise focused mostly on Steven's human side, rather than his magic side, but the premise was later changed.
+During the pilot's development, Sugar wrote and sketched a number of plot ideas that later became episodes.
+The series' initial premise focused mostly on Steven's human side, rather than his Gem side, but the premise was later changed.
 Sugar developed the Gems' history in conjunction with the pilot episode.
 While the first season of the show introduced the human and Gem characters and their relationships, Sugar began to plot and explore second-season storylines involving the Crystal Gems.
-Eventually, Sugar created a chart with taped printouts about a 2,000-year Gem and Earth history, with a number of events needing to be "fleshed out" for production.
-Although the series' overall plot is established, the writers improvise to arrive at its ending; according to Matt Burnett, the storylines will be resolved by the series' end.
+To make it easier, Sugar created a chart with taped printouts about a 2,000-year Gem and Earth history, with a number of events needing to be elaborated for production.
+Although the series' overall plot was established, the writers improvised to arrive at its ending; according to Matt Burnett, the storylines would be resolved by the series' end.
 Sugar wanted the series to focus on comedy and positivity before exploring controversial subjects involving the main characters, thinking it was "more honest" to begin the show with happiness instead of action or drama.